SOFTS-Arabica coffee slips off 4-year high, raw sugar also falls

 COCOA

-* July London cocoa LCCc2 fell 0.7% to 1,600 pounds per tonne.
+* July London cocoa LCCc2 edged up 0.1% to 1,613 pounds per tonne.
 The contract hit its lowest since last July on Tuesday at $1,575.

 * Cocoa has been pressured by surplus supply in the current season.